anarancio/nifty-wallet/README.md

 ### How to use
 You can use RConnect by simply adding a generated build of this plugin into your browser.
-How well first you need to build the plugin, for this you need to follow the steps under [How to build](#how-to-build) section.
+To do so you need to build the plugin first, and for this you need to follow the steps under [How to build](#how-to-build) section.

 After you successfully generate a build then you need to add that build to your browser,